Captain of Camden charter vessel awaits trial in Virgin Islands on seaman’s manslaughter charge

 The captain of a charter vessel that sails out of Camden during the summer is restricted to St. Thomas, Virgin Islands, as he awaits trial on a charge of causing the death of a crew member three years ago.

-A federal grand jury in the Virgin Islands indicted Captain Richard Smith on July 12 for seaman’s manslaughter.
+A federal grand jury in the Virgin Islands indicted Capt.
+Richard Smith on July 12 on a charge of seaman’s manslaughter.
 The indictment was sealed and Smith was arrested Nov.
-2 after arriving in the Virgin Islands where he operates a charter business during the winter.
+2 after arriving in the Virgin Islands, where he operates a charter business during the winter.

 The indictment alleges that Smith, as captain and owner of the sailing vessel Cimarron, engaged in misconduct, negligence and inattention to duties that led to the death of David Pontius on Oct.
 25, 2015, off Cape Fear, North Carolina.

-The 66-year-old captain was released on $25,000 bond but terms of the release require Smith to reside in St. Thomas and that he must be in his residence from 7 p.m. to 6 a.m. daily.
+The 66-year-old captain was released on $25,000 bond, but terms of the release require him to reside in St. Thomas and to be in his residence from 7 p.m. to 6 a.m. daily.

 His attorney has asked for Smith to be able to return to the mainland United States.
-A hearing on his motion has yet to be scheduled.
+A hearing on the motion has yet to be scheduled.

-The 43-foot long sailing vessel was on its way from Maine to the Virgin Islands in October 2015, according to paperwork filed by the U.S. Attorney’s Office.
+The 43-foot-long sailing vessel was on its way from Maine to the Virgin Islands in October 2015, according to documents filed by the U.S. Attorney’s Office.
 One crew member had to leave the vessel and Pontius became part of the four-member crew on Oct.
-21 at Beaufort, N.C.
+21 at Beaufort, North Carolina.

 Over the next few days, Pontius became dehydrated and disoriented and started experiencing hallucinations.